mingpapilio/mingpapilio.github.io/_pages/about.md

 My research
 =====
-My thesis is on the evolution of phenotypic diversity, that is, why do we see variations in individuals of the same species?
+My thesis is on **the evolution of phenotypic diversity**, that is, why do we see variations in individuals of the same species?
 I looked into various mechanisms that support the selection for variation, which will be briefly explained in below:

 Division of labour (DoL)
 -----